-- Take all reasonable precautions to protect human health and the environment;
+- take all reasonable precautions to protect human health and the environment.

-- Confine the application of the pesticide to the crops or area to be treated;
+- confine the application of the pesticide to the crops or area to be treated.

-Anyone using a professional pesticide must either have a recognised specified certificate (previously known as a 'Certificate of Competence') included in the list on our website, or be working under the direct supervision, for the purposes of training, of someone who has such a certificate.
+Anyone using a professional PPP must either have a recognised specified certificate (previously known as a 'Certificate of Competence') included in the list on our website, or be working under the direct supervision, for the purposes of training, of someone who has such a certificate.

 Q4.
 What was the 'Grandfather Rights' exemption for spraying pesticides without a certificate of competence?